google-deepmind/fancyflags/README.md

 ## Notes on using `flagsaver`

 abseil-py's [flagsaver](https://github.com/abseil/abseil-py/blob/master/absl/testing/flagsaver.py)
 module is useful for safely overriding flag values in test code.
+Here's how to make it work well with fancyflags.

+### Making dotted names work with `flagsaver` keyword arguments.

-However, since it uses keyword arguments, overriding a flag with a dot in its name will result in a `SyntaxError`:
+Since `flagsaver` relies on keyword arguments, overriding a flag with a dot in its name will result in a `SyntaxError`:

 ```python
 # Invalid Python syntax.